Russian warship, go fuck yourself

-"Russian warship, go fuck yourself" was the last communication made on 24 February 2022 during the Russian attack on Snake Island in Ukraine's territorial waters by border guard Roman Hrybov to the Russian missile cruiser Moskva.
-The phrase, and derivatives of the phrase, became widely adopted during the 2022 Russian invasion of Ukraine in protests and demonstrations around the world.
+"Russian warship, go fuck yourself" was the final communication made on 24 February, the first day of the 2022 Snake Island campaign, by Ukrainian border guard Roman Hrybov to the Russian missile cruiser Moskva.
+The phrase was widely adopted as a slogan during the Russian invasion of Ukraine, as well as in pro-Ukrainian protests and demonstrations in the West.
 Weeks later, the phrase was commemorated on a postage stamp by Ukrposhta, the Ukrainian postal service.

-The Ukrainian border guards were originally believed to be all killed, but Hrybov was later confirmed by Ukraine's navy to be "alive and well" and had been captured by the Russian Navy in the attack.
+The Ukrainian border guards were originally believed to have been all killed, but Hrybov was later confirmed by the Ukrainian Navy to be "alive and well" and had surrendered to the Russian Navy in the attack.
 During Hrybov's captivity, his family applied for a defensive trademark on the slogan.
 On his release, Hrybov was awarded a medal for his actions at the end of March.

-On 13 April 2022, one day after the first issue of the commemorative stamp, the Moskva was critically damaged by an explosion caused by Ukrainian anti-ship missiles and sank the following day.
-Ukrposhta responded to this event by releasing an altered version of the postmark soon after, with the warship removed from the scene.
+On 13 April 2022, one day after the first issue of the commemorative stamp, the Russian Navy's guided missile cruiser, Moskva, was critically damaged by an explosion caused by Ukrainian anti-ship missiles, and sank the following day.
+Ukrposhta responded to this event by releasing an altered version of the postage stamp soon after, with the warship removed from the scene.

 Background

 Encounter

-On 24 February 2022, the Russian flagship cruiser Moskva, and patrol boat Vasily Bykov, began an assault on Snake Island, a Ukrainian island located in the Black Sea.
-It is a small island with a single village populated by fewer than 30 people, that had a contingent of 13 border guards stationed on the island at the time of the attack.
-The Moskva called on the soldiers to surrender in return for their safety, which was firmly declined by the defenders.
+On 24 February 2022, the Russian flagship cruiser Moskva and patrol ship Vasily Bykov began an assault on Snake Island, a Ukrainian island located in the Black Sea near the Danube Delta.
+It is a small island with a single village populated by fewer than 30 people, that had a contingent of 13 border guards, all belonging to the Izmail Border Detachment, stationed on the island at the time of the attack.
+Moskva called on the soldiers to surrender in return for their safety, which was firmly declined by the defenders.

+The audio of the interaction was originally posted by the Ukrainian online newspaper Ukrainska Pravda.
 The exchange, which took place in Russian, has been translated as: